City-Colleges-of-Chicago-Cybersecurity/COMPSFI-214/index.md

 ## Course Overview

+- Analyze cybersecurity threats, risks, and vulnerabilities from a systems perspective
-- Learn how to ethically discover, exploit, and report vulnerabilities.
+- Examine how organizations design and maintain secure information systems
-- Use industry tools such as Nmap, Wireshark, Metasploit, Burp Suite, and more.
-- Practice skills in isolated lab environments using Hack The Box Academy and virtual machines.
+- Study incident response processes and security operations
+- Evaluate security architectures using defense-in-depth principles
-- Understand legal considerations and reporting frameworks.
+- Understand the role of policies, standards, and frameworks in cybersecurity
-- Build a foundation for careers in cybersecurity and penetration testing.
+- Develop written analyses and reports communicating security findings and recommendations

+This course provides foundational knowledge applicable to careers in cybersecurity, information assurance, risk management, and security operations.

 ---

 ## Course Objectives

-Upon successful completion of this course, students will be able to:

-- Analyze common cyber threats and attack vectors affecting enterprise systems
+- Identify and analyze common cyber threats and attack vectors
-- Assess vulnerabilities in systems, networks, and applications
+- Assess vulnerabilities in information systems and networked environments
-- Explain and apply incident response processes and frameworks
+- Explain incident response lifecycle phases and operational procedures
-- Evaluate and design security architectures using defense-in-depth principles
+- Evaluate security architectures and control implementations
-- Interpret cybersecurity risks in the context of organizational goals
+- Apply risk management concepts to cybersecurity decision-making
-- Apply industry standards, frameworks, and best practices to security problems
+- Interpret and apply industry standards, frameworks, and best practices
-- Communicate security findings and recommendations through written analysis
+- Communicate technical and strategic security concepts through professional writing

 ---